bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 You may have noticed a familiar pattern in the drawing functions above.
 Those of you who had a classical OOP education may see the old shape polymorphism exercise.
-The classic example where you have a `Drawable` interface that defines a `draw` method.
+The classic example where you have a `Drawable` class or interface that defines a `draw` method.
 Then you can pass a list of drawable things to a renderer and the renderer will just `draw` them.
 Easy peasy.

 But here is the deal: Why the heck would I want to do this?
-Yes I do want dispatch but creating a bunch of objects that have different draw methods is a lot of ceremony when I just want to dispatch on some type of data.
+Yes I do want dispatch, but creating a bunch of objects that have different draw methods is a lot of ceremony when I just want to dispatch on some type of data.
 If I want dispatch, why not just create it directly?